Differences between Botox and Dysport in Edmonton

 Botox and Dysport are very similar products that prevent muscle contraction.
 But, they have slight differences caused by the Botulinum Toxin type A concentration used to produce them.
 If you consider one of the alternatives to Botox as a treatment for your wrinkles, fine lines, and crow feet, Dysport is a great choice.
 From the differences above, Dysport seems to have more advantages than Botox.
 It has a quicker onset time and seems more effective than Botox.
 The effects of Dysport also last longer than Botox.

 However, before you go forward with any treatment, consult a certified skin specialist.
 Remember that the person who injects you is as important as what you inject.

-An experienced dermatologist would know how to inject the muscle relaxants to give you your desired results.
+An experienced dermatologist would know how to inject muscle relaxants to achieve your desired results.